hpe-dev-incubator/hpe-dev-portal/content/blog/vlan-versus-vxlan.md

 ![VLAN Header](/img/picture1.png "VLAN Header")

-•	The ethernet frame has 4 bytes VLAN tag field to identify the VLAN-ID that the packet originated from.
-•	The format of VLAN-tagged frames is defined in IEEE 802.1Q standard.
+* The ethernet frame has 4 bytes VLAN tag field to identify the VLAN-ID that the packet originated from.
+The format of VLAN-tagged frames is defined in IEEE 802.1Q standard.

-•	The VLAN TAG has below fields:
+* The VLAN TAG has below fields:
   a.
-TPID – By Default VLAN Tagged packets has 0x8100.
-b.
-Priority – To indicate the 802.1p priority of the frame
+TPID – By Default VLAN Tagged packets has 0x8100. b.
+Priority – To indicate the 802.1p priority of the framec.
-c.
 CFI – By default it is 0.
 0 indicates MAC addresses are in standard format.
 1 indicated non-standard format.

 ### VXLAN Header in Ethernet Frame

 ![VXLAN Header](/img/picture2.png "VXLAN Header")

-•	The entire ethernet frame including DMAC, SMAC and IP-header or IPv6 header and UDP header is encapsulated with four headers: o	outer ethernet header, outer IP-header, outer UDP Header and VXLAN Header.
+* The entire ethernet frame including DMAC, SMAC and IP-header or IPv6 header and UDP header is encapsulated with four headers: outer ethernet header, outer IP-header, outer UDP Header and VXLAN Header.

-•	VXLAN Header has the following fields o	Flags: I bit would be set to 1 for a valid VXLAN Network ID (VNI).
+* VXLAN Header has the following fields
+  Flags: I bit would be set to 1 for a valid VXLAN Network ID (VNI).
 The other reserved 7 bits would be set to zero. o	VXLAN-ID: This is the 24 bit value used to designate the VXLAN overlay network.

 ### VLAN and VXLAN Configuration: